vasidovi/danske/README.md

   - Try solve it.
   - Before saving it try "Test solution" - it will exacute the sample test.
   - Save it.
+  - Take 7-zip and zip all solution files with encription.
+Use code provided.
   - In order to submit the solution you have to create a "solution" branch from the master branch in your forked repository.
-  - Then take your saved file and commit/push to the solution branch.
+  - Then take your ecripted file and commit/push to the solution branch.
   - Check if your file is present in the repository.
   - That's it!

- If you do not have experience with Git and Github try additionally prepare on the topics how to:
- * Clone repository;
- * Create a branch;
- * Commit/Push code;